Stephen E. Ambrose

+Ambrose's books included The Supreme Commander and a two-volume biography of Eisenhower, a three-volume biography of Nixon, Band of Brothers (1992), D-Day (1994), Undaunted Courage (1996), Citizen Soldiers (1997), Nothing Like It in the World (2000), and The Wild Blue (2001).
+D-Day became his first bestseller, while Citizen Soldiers and Undaunted Courage also appeared on The New York Times best-seller lists.
+He received the National Humanities Medal and the Samuel Eliot Morison Prize in 1998, among other awards.

+Ambrose's work was also the subject of controversies over plagiarism and historical accuracy.
+Several of his books were found to contain plagiarized passages, with a Forbes investigation tracing the pattern back to his doctoral dissertation.
+After his death, presidential library records contradicted his claims of having conducted hundreds of hours of interviews with Eisenhower, showing that the two had met only three times for fewer than five hours in total; this led several historians to conclude that Ambrose had fabricated interviews and exaggerated his access.

 Early life and education

 Ambrose was born on January 10, 1936, in Lovington, Illinois, to Rosepha Trippe Ambrose and Stephen Hedges Ambrose.
 His father was a physician who served in the U.S. Navy during World War II.
 Ambrose was raised in Whitewater, Wisconsin, where he graduated from Whitewater High School.
 His family also owned a farm in Lovington, Illinois, and vacation property in Marinette County, Wisconsin.
 He attended college at the University of Wisconsin–Madison, where he was a member of Chi Psi fraternity and played on the University of Wisconsin football team for three years.

-Ambrose planned to major in pre-medicine, but changed his major to history after hearing the first lecture in a U.S. history class entitled "Representative Americans" in his sophomore year.
+Ambrose planned to major in pre-medicine, but changed his major to history after hearing the first lecture in a U.S. history class entitled Representative Americans in his sophomore year.
 The course was taught by William B. Hesseltine, whom Ambrose credits with fundamentally shaping his writing and igniting his interest in history.
 While at Wisconsin, Ambrose was a member of the Navy and Army ROTC.
 He graduated with a B.A. in 1957.
 Ambrose received a master's degree in history from Louisiana State University in 1958, studying under T. Harry Williams.
 Ambrose then went on to earn a Ph.D. from the University of Wisconsin–Madison in 1963, under William B. Hesseltine.